Razorbob/Hero/readme.md

 ## Hero-Engine

-Includes a simple ECS, a Physics Engine and multiple Renderers (WebGpu and WebGl).
+Includes a simple ECS, a Physics Engine and multiple Renderers (WebGpu and WebGl fallback).

 ## Hero-GameServer

-the GameServer for the TestGame
+the GameServer for Eräthia

 ## Hero-Editor